edwardbrazier/claudecli/CONTRIBUTING.md

 Run the code during development:

-`python src/chatgpt.py`
+`python3 -m claudecli`

 After the changes are done don't forget to:

 - update `requirements.txt` and `setup.cfg` if necessary
 - update `README.md` if necessary
 - update `pyproject.toml` with a new version number
-- test if the installation as a package still works as expected using `pip install .` and running `chatgpt-cli`
+- test if the installation as a package still works as expected using `pip install .` and running `claudecli`

 ### Formatting